hejny/webgpt/src/ai/text-to-text/prompt-templates/lib/samples/errors/no-heading.ptp.md

-Sample of wrong prompt template pipeline that omits a structure
+Sample of wrong prompt template pipeline that lacks a structure

 ```
 Hello